mjspriggs/overview/glossary/glossary.md

 ### disaster recovery (DR)
 {: #x2113280}

 The ability of IT services to recover from rare but major incidents and non-transient, wide-scale failures, such as service disruption that affects an entire geographical area.
 The impact of such an incident exceeds the ability of the high availability design to handle it.
 See also high availability, recovery time objective, recovery point objective.
-See also [high availability](#x2284708), [recovery point objective](#x3429911), [recovery time objective](#x3167918).
+See also [high availability](#x2284708), [recovery time objective](#x3167918), [recovery point objective](#x3429911).

 ### Dockerfile
 {: #x9860414}